jimdigriz/bratwurst/board/ath79/td-w8980/README.md

-This section primary concerns version 2 of the Linksys WAG54G, but it should work equally well with the version 3 modle which has just twice the amount of RAM and NAND (CFI changes looks to change from AMD to Intel CFI).
+This section primary concerns the TP-Link TD-W8980, but it will probably be useful to users who have the [TD-W9980](http://wiki.openwrt.org/toh/tp-link/td-w9980) and possibly also the [TD-W8970](http://wiki.openwrt.org/toh/tp-link/td-w8970).

 # Preflight